jggautier/dataverse-scripts/README.md

 A small application for automating things in Dataverse repositories/installations, including:
-- Getting the dataset metadata as CSV files
+- Getting dataset metadata as CSV files
 - Deleting published datasets (only available to "super user" accounts, usually used by administrators of Dataverse installations)

 I plan to add more tasks over time, including: